広告 File Shraring Linux PC Zorin OS

 http://192.168.xxx.xxx:8000

 in a web browser on another PC on the local network.
-(Replace “xxx” with your Zorin OS local network address.)
+(Replace "xxx" with the local network address of your Zorin OS system.)

 If you’ve followed the steps correctly, a list of folders will appear on the left and right sides of the web browser window.